yehaixuan4428/personalBlog/_posts/2020-06-18-nutsAndBolts.md

-# Nuts and bolts problem.
+# Nuts and bolts problem

 Problem statement: Given a set of n nuts of different sizes and n bolts of different sizes.
 There is a one-one mapping between nuts and bolts.
 Match nuts and bolts efficiently.